cdl-geneseo/geneseo-dictionary/S/sauce.md

 # sauce

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : sauce

 Created by  Unknown User (klf16) on Apr 29, 2015

 Noun: referring to alcohol. &quot;I need to get some sauce for tonights party.&quot; (Freeman 2015)